without inner change……

 Where uncertainty and not-knowing are welcome.
 Where faltering is part of learning.

-Rev. angel Kyodo Williams' work has become a guide for my own transformations and for how I want to move through the world.
+Rev. angel Kyodo Williams' work became an important source for my own transformations and for the way I want to move through the world.

-In Rev's approach, it's not about the big battle or the great enlightenment.
-But about a path of small steps, of everyday practice.
-In moments when the magnitude of crises overwhelms me, her work reminds me: Change is possible.
-We can begin anew again and again.
+Rev’s approach is not about the great battle or the grand enlightenment.
+Instead, it is about a path of small steps, of everyday practice.
+In moments when the scale of the crises overwhelms me, her work reminds me: change is possible.
+I can start anew.
 With every breath.
+Every moment.
+Now.

-Taking up the movement of everyday small steps.
-That become a path through touch, taste, gentle search.
+Taking up the movement of small everyday steps.
+Steps that become a path through sensing and fumbling our way forward.
 Becoming more attentive.
 Becoming still.
 Listening.
-Awareness.
+Questioning.
+A path full of attempts.

-But one that lets me become more alive.
+Not comfortable.
+But one that makes me feel more alive.

-A path that enters deep contact: with I - with You - with We - With(in) these Worlds.
+A path that enters into deep contact: with myself, with you, with us, with our worlds.

 Books